-- The research funding cannot be used towards continuing education courses/fees e.g. PGDip, MSc/PhD fees
+- The research funding cannot be used towards continuing education courses/fees e.g. PGDip, MSc/PhD fees.

-The award will be up to a maximum total value of €6,000 for a project of a maximum of 12 months.
+The award will be up to a maximum total value of €5,000 for a project of a maximum of 12 months.
 This is a no overheads award.

-September 6th 2019 Deadline for submission of applications (5pm)
+November 30th 2022: Deadline for submission of applications (5pm)

-February (date tbc) 2020 Announcement of awards at INHED2020 ASM
+February 2023: Announcement of awards at INHED 2023 ASM

 Application review process and assessment criteria

-Applications will be subject to review by a panel of international medical education experts.
+Applications will be subject to review by a panel of medical education experts.
 Members of the panel will be selected based on their expertise and experience in the field of medical education and training research, and reflecting the research areas, concepts and methods outlined in the submitted proposals.
 Conflict of interest rules will be applied rigorously.
-International peer reviewers will not provide comments or scores on any application on which they have a conflict of interest.
+Peer reviewers will not provide comments or scores on any application on which they have a conflict of interest.